 Michelle Bachelet won a runoff presidential election against Evelyn Matthei on Dec.
 15, 2013.
 Bachelet received 62.2% of the vote, Matthei 37.8%.
 Bachelet was the first person to be elected for a second term since Arturo Alessandri whose third term ended in 1938.

 Bachelet first served as president from 2006 until 2010.
 She has also served as health minister and defense minister.
-Bachelet was scheduled to take office on March 11, 2014.
+Bachelet took office on March 11, 2014.

 Information Please® Database, © 2014 Pearson Education, Inc. All rights reserved.